Skip to main content

 The Canada Graduate Scholarships – Doctoral (CGS D) program is a federal program of scholarships awarded through national competitions by the granting agencies: the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Social Sciences and Humanities Research Council of Canada (SSHRC).

-The award duration and value varies by agency and award level.
+The award duration and value vary by agency and award level.
 Please review the website for each funding agency to learn more.

-Note: Applicants applying directly to the agencies must submit their application by October 17, 2022.
-To determine whether you should apply through a Canadian institution or directly to the agencies and which application deadline applies to you, consult “Where should I submit my application?”
+Note: Some applicants may be required to apply directly through the funding agencies.
+To determine whether you should apply through a Canadian institution or directly to the agencies, please consult “Where should I submit my application?”

 CIHR application instructions